dalmiavaibhav/Object-detection-using-Tensorflow/README.md

    Read this issue to understand it better (https://github.com/tensorflow/models/issues/3969)

-   to further increase inference speed refer to this issue
+   To further increase inference speed refer to this issue

    (https://github.com/tensorflow/models/issues/3270)